qrzn23/min/wip/confessions/content.md

 One night in Granada I met one of these gypsies.
 The setting was supremely romantic.
 The burden of his life fell from the shoulders of the poet.
 I experienced that spontaneous and irresistible stroke of love which only exists when the beauty of the human form and the beauty of the rest of nature are harmonized automatically.
 It was one of those experiences which come even to the most romantic poets, and to them only too few times in a decade.
 Fuller always maintained that the lyric in which I celebrated that night was the greatest that had ever been written of its kind.
 I can do no less than ask public opinion to examine his judgment.

-Your hair was full of roses in the dewfall as we danced, The sorceress enchanting and the paladin entranced,
+> Your hair was full of roses in the dewfall as we danced,
+> The sorceress enchanting and the paladin entranced,
-In the starlight as we wove us in a web of silk and steel Immemorial as the marble in the halls of Boabdil,
+> In the starlight as we wove us in a web of silk and steel
+> Immemorial as the marble in the halls of Boabdil,
-In the pleasaunce of the roses with the fountains and the yews Where the snowy Sierra soothed us with the breezes and the dews!
+> In the pleasaunce of the roses with the fountains and the yews
+> Where the snowy Sierra soothed us with the breezes and the dews!
-In the starlight as we trembled from a laugh to a caress, And the God came warm upon us in our pagan allegresse.
+> In the starlight as we trembled from a laugh to a caress,
+> And the God came warm upon us in our pagan allegresse.
-Was the Baile del la bona too seductive?
-Did you feel Through the silence and the softness all the tension of the steel?
+> Was the Baile del la bona too seductive?
+Did you feel
+> Through the silence and the softness all the tension of the steel?
-For your hair was full of roses, and my flesh was full of thorns And the midnight came upon us worth a million crazy morns.
+> For your hair was full of roses, and my flesh was full of thorns
+> And the midnight came upon us worth a million crazy morns.
-Ah! my Gypsy, my Gitana, my Saliya! were you fain
+> Ah! my Gypsy, my Gitana, my Saliya! were you fain
-For the dance to turn to earnest? — O the sunny land of Spain!
+> For the dance to turn to earnest? — O the sunny land of Spain!
-My Gaitana, my Saliya! more delicious than a dove!
+> My Gaitana, my Saliya! more delicious than a dove!
-With your hair aflame with roses and your lips alight with love!
+> With your hair aflame with roses and your lips alight with love!
-Shall I see you, shall I kiss you once again?
+> Shall I see you, shall I kiss you once again?
-I wander far From the sunny land of summer to the icy Polar Star.
+> I wander far From the sunny land of summer to the icy Polar Star.
-I shall find you, my Gitana, my Saliya! as of old
+> I shall find you, my Gitana, my Saliya! as of old
-With your hair aflame with roses and your body gay with gold.
+> With your hair aflame with roses and your body gay with gold.
-I shall find you, I shall have you, in the summer and the south With our passion in your body and our love upon your mouth — With our wonder and our worship be the world aflame anew!
+> I shall find you, I shall have you, in the summer and the south
-My Gitana, my Saliya!
-I am coming back to you![1]
+> With our passion in your body and our love upon your mouth —
+> With our wonder and our worship be the world aflame anew!
+> My Gitana, my Saliya!
+I am coming back to you!  ^[On the America Manu.
+There were many ladies on board: the wife of a railway magnate, the consul's daughter, ad so on.
+In reality, they were all whores destined for various brothels in Japan or Shanghai, where American ladies fetch absurd prices.]

 This year was indeed my annus mirabilis in poetry.
 It began with Clouds Without Water, to which I have already called attention in the matter of its technique.
 The question of its inspiration is not less interesting.
 At Coulsdon, at the very moment when my conjugal cloudburst was impending, I had met one of the most exquisitely beautiful young girls, by English standards, that ever breathed and blushed.
 She did not appeal to me only as a man; she was the very incarnation of my dreams as a poet.
 Her name was Vera; but she called herself “Lola”.
 To her I dedicated Gargoyles with a little prose poem, and the quatrain (in the spirit of Catullus) “Kneel down, dear maiden o'mine.”
 It was after her that my wife called the new baby!

 Lola was the inspiration of the first four sections of Clouds Without Water.
 Somehow I lost sight of her, and in the fifth section she gets mixed up with another girl who inspired entirely sections six and seven.
 But the poem was still incomplete.
 I wanted a dramatic climax, and for this I had to go to get a third model.
 Number two was an old friend.
 I had known her in Paris in 1902.
 She was one of the intimates of my fiancée.
 She was studying sculpture under Rodin and was unquestionably his best woman pupil.
 She was strangely seductive.
 Her brilliant beauty and wholesome Highland flamboyance were complicated with a sinister perversity.
 She took delight in getting married men away from their wives, and the like.
 Love had no savour for her unless she was causing ruin or unhappiness to others.
 I was quite ignorant of her intentions when she asked me to sit for her, but once in her studio she lost no time, and “The Black Mass', “The Adepts” and “The Vampire” describe with ruthless accuracy our relations.
 She initiated me into the torturing pleasures of algolagny on the spiritual plane.
 She showed me how to intensify passion by self-restraint.
 The formula is entirely analogous to the physical formula of the Arabs.
 She made me wonder, in fact, if the secret of puritanism was not to heighten the intensity of love by putting obstacles in its way.